icidasset/icidasset/src/Writings/health-fitness.md

 - 🧘 __‍Oxygen is the most important nutrient.__
 - 💧 __Drink enough water__, if you're thirsty, it's already too late.
 - 🍛 __Do not overeat, ever__, you're only going to gain body fat and decrease growth hormone.
-- Diet is more important than exercise.
+- Diet is more important than exercise. <small>Eat until 80% full.</small>
 - Foods should be as natural and fresh as possible.
 Locally sourced, organic.
 - Focus on the right kinds of food, not how much.
 Also, eat less frequent.
 - Vegetables, legumes, herbs and seeds are the most important.